OrangeFoil/packetshovel/README.md

 - IPv6Packet

 The event type information that are being transmitted are the respective IPv4/IPv6 header fields, the base64 encoded payload and the VLAN ID of the underlying ethernet frame.

-A basic example implementation of Esper + EsperIO that is able to accept and process the aforementioned event types is in the works at the time of writing.